WeblateOrg/weblate/docs/faq.rst

 .. _git-export:

-How to export Git repository weblate uses?
+How to export the Git repository that Weblate uses?
 ------------------------------------------

-There is nothing special about the repository, it lives under :setting:`DATA_DIR` directory and is named as :file:`vcs/<project>/<component>/`.
+There is nothing special about the repository, it lives under the :setting:`DATA_DIR` directory and is named :file:`vcs/<project>/<component>/`.
 If you have SSH access to this machine, you can use the repository directly.

-For anonymous access you might want to run git server and let it serve the repository to outside world.
+For anonymous access you might want to run a git server and let it serve the repository to the outside world.

 Alternatively you can use :ref:`git-exporter` inside Weblate to automate this.

-What are options of pushing changes back upstream?
+What are the options for pushing changes back upstream?
 --------------------------------------------------

 This heavily depends on your setup, Weblate is quite flexible in this area.
 Here are examples of workflows used with Weblate:

 - Weblate automatically pushes and merges changes (see :ref:`auto-workflow`)
-- You tell manually Weblate to push (it needs push access to upstream repository)
+- You manually tell Weblate to push (it needs push access to the upstream repository)
-- Somebody manually merges changes from Weblate git repository into upstream repository
+- Somebody manually merges changes from Weblates git repository into the upstream repository
-- Somebody rewrites history produced by Weblate (eg. by eliminating merge commits), merges changes and tells Weblate to reset contet on upstream repository.
+- Somebody rewrites history produced by Weblate (eg. by eliminating merge commits), merges changes and tells Weblate to reset the content on the upstream repository.

-Of course your are free to mix all of these as you wish.
+Of course you are free to mix all of these as you wish.

-How can I limit Weblate access to translations only without exposing source code to it?
+How can I limit Weblates access to translations only without exposing source code to it?
 ---------------------------------------------------------------------------------------

 You can use `git submodule`_ for separating translations from source code while still having them under version control.

-1. Create repository with your translation files.
+1. Create a repository with your translation files.
-2. Add this as submodule to your code:
+2. Add this as a submodule to your code:

    .. code-block:: sh

         git submodule add git@example.com:project-translations.git path/to/translations

-3. Link Weblate to this repository, it no longer needs access to repository with your source code.
+3. Link Weblate to this repository, it no longer needs access to the repository with your source code.
 4. You can update the main repository by translations from Weblate by: